THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 We use Salesforce Sales Cloud from the provider salesforce.com Germany GmbH, Erika-Mann-Str.
 31, 80636 Munich (hereinafter “Salesforce”).

-Salesforce Sales Cloud is a CRM system and enables us, among other things, to manage existing and potential customers and customer contacts and to organize sales and communication processes.
-The use of the CRM system also enables us to analyze our customer-related processes.
-The customer data is stored on Salesforce’s servers.
-Personal data may also be transmitted to the parent company of salesforce.com Germany GmbH, salesforce.com inc., Salesforce Tower, 415 Mission Street, San Francisco, CA 94105, USA.
+Salesforce Sales Cloud is a CRM system that enables us to manage existing and potential customers and customer contacts and organize sales and communication processes, among other things.
+Using the CRM system also enables us to analyze our customer-related processes.
+Customer data is stored on the Salesforce servers.
+Personal data may also be transmitted to the parent company of salesforce.com Germany GmbH, salesforce.com inc, Salesforce Tower, 415 Mission Street, San Francisco, CA 94105, USA.

 Details on the functions of Salesforce Sales Cloud can be found here: https://www.salesforce.com/de/products/sales-cloud/overview/.